sitedata/checklyhq.com/site/content/guides/api-monitoring.md

 ---
-title: API Monitoring for the Jamstack
+title: API Monitoring for the JAMStack
 description: >-
   Application Programming Interfaces (APIs) are used throughout software to define interactions between different software applications.
-In this article we focus on web APIs specifically, taking a look at how they fit in the JAMStack architecture and how they should be monitored in order to ensure that they function reliably.
+In this article we focus on web APIs specifically, taking a look at how they fit in the JAMStack architecture and how we can set up API monitoring in order to make sure they don't break and respond fast.
 ---

+{{< figure src="/guides/images/guides-checkly-jamstack-header.png" alt="jamstack architecture diagram" title="JAMStack applications heavily rely on APIs" >}}

 ## APIs and the JAMStack

-APIs were born as a way to expose the functionality of an application while hiding the underlying implementation.
-This concept proved immensely popular, and now APIs permeate the world of software.

 With the rise of the [JAMStack](https://jamstack.org/), the already broadly used web APIs have been brought further into the spotlight and explicitly named as cornerstone of a new way of building web applications.
-In the JAMStack paradigm, applications rely on APIs (the _A_ in _JAM_) returning structured data (JSON or XML) when queried via the HTML and Javascript-based frontend.
+In the JAMStack paradigm, applications rely on APIs (the _A_ in "JAM") returning structured data (JSON or XML) when queried via the HTML and Javascript-based frontend.

 The API calls might be aimed at internal services or at third-parties handling complex flows such as content management, authentication, merchant services and more.
 An example of third-party API could be [Stripe](https://stripe.com/), which acts as payment infrastructure for a multitude of businesses.

-Given their importance in this new kind of web application, APIs need to be tightly monitored, as failures and performance degradations will immediately be felt by the end-user.
+Given their importance in this new kind of web application, APIs both internal and external need to be tightly monitored, as failures and performance degradations will immediately be felt by the end-user.

 ## API failures

 API endpoints can break in a variety of ways.
 The most obvious examples are:

-1. The endpoint is unresponsive/unreachable
+1. The endpoint is unresponsive/unreachable.
-2. The response is incorrect
+2. The response is incorrect.
-3. The response time is too high
+3. The response time is too high.

 All of the above can result in the application becoming broken for the end-user.
 This applies to internal APIs and, especially in the case of JAMStack applications, to third parties as well.
-API checks allow us to monitor both, as we will be mimicking the end-user's own behaviour.
+API checks allow us to monitor both by mimicking the end-user's own behaviour.

 ## API checks

-Given it is single endpoints that can exhibit breaking issues, instead of whole servers for which simple ping/uptime monitoring would be sufficient, we need to be granular in how we monitor them.
+If we were interested in just verifying a server or a virtual machine's availability, we could rely on a simple ping/uptime monitoring solution.
+API monitoring is more fine-grained than that though, as we need to validate functionality and performance on each API endpoint.
 API checks do exactly that, and they are composed of the following:

-1. An HTTP request
+1. An HTTP request.
-2. One or more assertions, used to specify exactly what the response should look like, and fail the check if the criteria are not met
+2. One or more assertions, used to specify exactly what the response should look like, and fail the check if the criteria are not met.
-3. A threshold indicating the maximum acceptable response time
+3. A threshold indicating the maximum acceptable response time.

 The more customisable the HTTP request is, the more cases can be covered, for example with authentication, headers and payloads.